 Auction Mechanism.
-The leader holds a second-price sealed-bid auction, in particular, the Vickrey auction [13] in every bar, to receive bids from the bidders which then are used to decide whether or not there is a winner to whom the responsibility of playing the solo would pass in the next bar.
-The reason for this design choice is that Vickrey auctions deem truthful bidding to be the dominate bidding strategy.
-In our case, this means that a bidder can do no better than bidding with the true utility value of their rhythmic pattern.
-The second-price nature of the auction suggests for the winner of the auction to make a payment equal to the value of the second highest bid to the leader.
-This second price aspect of this auction mechanism makes truthful bidding a dominate bidding strategy.
-However, in the current setup we do not exchange money (in the form of such payments by bidders to the leader).
-This means that, although the transfer of responsibility necessitates a gain for the leader, as mentioned above, the leader only ever compares the received bids and the current utility of its own rhythmic pattern, in order to ascertain whether or not it should hand over the responsibility to the highest bidder.
-Ties in bids, when the bids are higher than the leader's rhythmic pattern utility, are broken randomly.
-The sealed-bid nature of the auction requires that the bids are not public and only known to the bidder and leader.
+The soloist takes the role of an auctioneer and holds a second-price sealed-bid auction, in particular, the Vickrey auction [16] in every bar.
+This is done in order that the soloist receive bids from the bidders, which then are used to decide whether or not there is a winner to whom the responsibility of playing the solo would pass in the next bar.
+The reason for this design choice is that Vickrey auctions deem truthful bidding to be the dominant bidding strategy.
+In our case, this means that a bidder can do no better than bidding with the true utility value derived from its rhythmic pattern.
+The second-price nature of the auction suggests for the winner of the auction to make a payment equal to the value of the second highest bid to the soloist.
+The second price aspect of this auction mechanism makes truthful bidding a dominant bidding strategy.
+However, in the current setup we do not exchange money (in the form of such payments by bidders to the soloist).
+This means that, although the transfer of responsibility necessitates a gain for the soloist, as mentioned above, the soloist only ever compares the received bids and the current utility derived from its own rhythmic pattern, in order to ascertain whether or not it should hand over the responsibility to the highest bidder.
+Ties in bids, when the bids are higher than the soloist's rhythmic pattern utility, are broken randomly.
+The sealed-bid nature of the auction requires that the bids are not public and only known to the bidder and soloist.
 We leave the consideration of exchange of money and other possibilities offered by this auction mechanism to the future, when dealing with more complex variants of SoloJam.